 A VPN will disguise the information you send on the internet through your phone, computer, or another device when it tries to make contact with a website.
 VPNs also encrypt the information you are sending across the internet so that the info cannot be read by any company that might intercept it, including your ISP.

 However, as mentioned above, there is also a bit of an issue.
 Any VPN that you choose has access to your browser data and behavior.
-Could they sell this information?
-Technically, yes.
-However, a reputable VPN will not do it.
 This means you have to choose a VPN that is trustworthy.
 Generally, you should avoid a free VPN or it at least should have a paid upgrade option.
-Remember, if you are not paying for it, they are still making money off of you.
-For instance, in 2015, Hola, which is a free VPN service, was found to be selling idle bandwidth to paying customers, which including botnets.
+Remember, if you are not paying for it, the company is still making money off of you.

 The downside of using some VPNs is that it might slow down the internet speed that you currently have.

 How VPNs Work

 If you are going to use a VPN, you might be interested to know how they work.
 When you use one, and all of your transmissions are secure, the data is sent across the internet through “tunnels.”
 There are four protocols that VPNs use:

 - Transport layer and secure sockets layer security